gyselroth/balloon/docs/02-getting-started.md

 ### Install balloon
 Now balloon and its components can be installed.
 ```
-apt-get install mongodb-org elasticsearch clamav balloon balloon-web
+apt-get install mongodb-org elasticsearch libreoffice clamav balloon balloon-web
 ```

->**Note**: ClamAV and Elasticsearch are optional balloon components and are used in the core apps Balloon.App.Elasticsearch and Balloon.App.ClamAV.
+>**Note**: ClamAV, Elasticsearch and LibreOffice are optional balloon components and are used in the core apps Balloon.App.ClamAV, Balloon.App.Elasticsearch and Balloon.App.Preview.

 After all packages have been installed the balloon web interface is reachable under `https://localhost`.
 The installation will create a default admin account: